 How to Choose the Best Backpacking Sleeping Bag

 Much like your bed at home, your sleeping bag is a place where you will be spending about one-third of your time in a 24-hour period.
 Making sure that your sleeping bag is comfortable, warm, and appropriate for the conditions is essential for getting a quality night’s rest so you can wake up the next day ready to crank out some miles, summit a peak, or simply soak up the natural scenery without dozing off.
-The good news is that there are plenty of options for high-quality sleeping bags, so finding one that works for the conditions you most often backpack in is an accomplishable task.
-The not-so-good news is that finding the right bag can require a significant amount of research and a sleeping bag will likely be one of the more expensive single items you buy for backpacking.

 Temperature Ratings

 One additional caveat worth noting before delving into the topic is that, depending on where you do most of your backpacking and if you backpack year-round or not, you’ll probably end up needing at least two sleeping bags to meet the different conditions you’ll face.
 If you engage in subzero winter camping or mountaineering, that number is likely to grow.
-But, for most of us, a bag for summer conditions (30-40 degrees F, although in the Southeast a 50 degree back would be adequate) and a bag for shoulder-season and/or mild winter conditions (0-15 degrees F) are sufficient.
+But, for most of us, a bag for summer conditions (30-40 degrees F, although in the Southeast a 50 degree bag would be adequate) and a bag for shoulder-season and/or mild winter conditions (0-15 degrees F) are sufficient.

 Figuring out which temperature rating to get a bag for can be a bit challenging.
 No one wants to sleep cold, so novice backpackers often get a bag warmer than they need to and end up carrying around the extra weight in their pack for no real benefit.
 They often end up uncomfortably warm at night, with the bag unzipped and laying over them like a blanket.
 When buying a sleeping bag, don’t purchase with the idea that you might get into subzero camping at some point in the future, even though you don’t own any of the other appropriate gear (four-season tent, winter down jacket, etc.).
-Instead, purchase for what will be the most common conditions you expect to experience.
-The majority of sleeping bags sold today have a standardized system (called EN or ISO, based on when the bag was tested, but they are virtually identical) for determining what temperatures they perform in.
-This allows you to compare apples-to-apples when looking at bags.
-This information should be on the tag of the sleeping bag or listed online in the specifications.

 So, if you do most of your backpacking between March and November in Great Smoky Mountains National Park or other areas of the southeast, a 20-30 degree bag would be most appropriate, although near record-breaking cold snaps or camping at high elevations might skew the functionality a bit for the months on either end of that range.
 And even then, a 20-30 degree bag might be a bit warm in the summer but is about the closest you would get to a single-bag-that-does-it-all given the parameters.
 A bag in that range would also be appropriate for backpacking in the cruelly short summer backpacking season in Western mountain ranges such as the Sierras, Rockies, and Cascades.
+That said, a warm sleeping bag is better than a cold one, so if you can't decide between two temperature ratings go with the warmer bag.

 Down vs. Synthetic Sleeping Bags